Damsel of Cyprus: Childhood

 The Damsel was born probably in 1177 or 1178.
-She had a brother, name also unknown.
+She had a brother, whose name is also unknown.
 Her parents were probably married in 1175 or 1176.
 Her father, who was born between 1155 and 1160, had recently been appointed governor of Cilicia (between 1173 and 1175).
 Her mother, whose name is also unknown, was the daughter of Prince Thoros II of Armenia and Isabella, daughter of Count Joscelin II of Edessa.
-The Damsel was thus related to the ruling families of Byzantium and Armenia as well as one of the leading families of crusader Outremer.
+The Damsel was thus related to the ruling families of the Byzantine Empire and Armenia as well as one of the leading families of the Crusader states.

-After fighting broke out between Byzantium and Armenia, Isaac was captured.
+After fighting broke out between the Byzantine Empire and Armenia, Isaac was captured.
 This happened perhaps as early as 1176, certainly by 1180.
 In 1182, he was handed over to Prince Bohemond III of Antioch in a prisoner exchange.
-He gave his children as hostages to Bohemond in order to obtain his release to raise his ransom.
+He gave his children as hostages to Bohemond in exchange for being released to raise his ransom.
 When the final payment of 30,000 bezants was stolen by pirates, he refused to re-raise it and the Damsel and her brother thus remained hostages at the court of the prince of Antioch for another two years, when they were released for reasons of state.
 This was probably around 1184, but Roger of Howden places it around the time of the fall of Jerusalem in 1187.

 The death of her brother between 1187 and 1191, left the Damsel the sole heir of her father.
 According to Howden, Isaac killed his wife and then his son, but this is extremely unlikely.
 His first wife had probably died by 1184 or else opted to remain in her homeland, in which case he would have obtained a divorce.
 By 1191, he had remarried to an illegitimate daughter of King William I of Sicily.